-My Mahariel PC Lenya is very Dalish and therefore actually best described as a little human-hating, sarcastic sturdy head, at least in the beginning.
-There are of course far more sides to her character than shown in the first, and she will change in her own way as the story progress.
-I was just tired (to read) of goody-shoes, always moralistic PC's jumping on Alistair the first time they see him.
+I'm also aware that Lenya might be a character hard to appreciate in the beginning, but this is done for a reason.
+There are far more sides to her character than shown first, and she will change in her own way as the story progress.
 I like to take things slow but steady, no matter if it is character development or the relationships to each other.
 It all makes it more realistic, imo.
-So bottom line: this is going to be a truly looong series.
+However, I hope you enjoy my monster of a story and work of over three years of writing nonetheless :)

 *~Home is behind